hashicorp/consul/website/source/intro/getting-started/agent.html.markdown

 [gossip protocol](/docs/internals/gossip.html) and is eventually consistent.
 That is, at any point in time, the view of the world as seen by your local agent may not exactly match the state on the servers.
-For a strongly consistent view of the world, use the [HTTP API](/docs/agent/http.html) forwards the request to the Consul servers:
+For a strongly consistent view of the world, use the [HTTP API](/docs/agent/http.html) as it forwards the request to the Consul servers:

 ```text
 $ curl localhost:8500/v1/catalog/nodes